IgorSoupDev/TTF2Atlas/INSTALL.md

-# Compilation Guide
+# Install Guide
-This guide will walk you through the process of compiling the `ttf2png.py`.
+This guide will walk you through the process of install everything you need for execute the `ttf2png.py`.

 # Requirements
 - Python 3.x installed
 - PIL (Python Imaging Library) package installed

-If you already have Python and PIL installed in your machine you can skip to [Compiling](#compiling).
+If you already have Python and PIL installed in your machine you can skip to [Executing the script](#executing-the-script).

 ## How install Python
 ### Windows: